theosanderson/PlasmoTron/README.md

 ### Software

 #### OpenTrons app
-To calibrate the positions of labware on your robot you will need to install the [https://opentrons.com/ot-app OpenTrons app].
-This is trivial for many systems.
-For a Raspberry Pi it is rather more complex as you will need to [https://github.com/Opentrons/opentrons install from source], but this is beyond the scope of these instructions.
+To calibrate the positions of labware on your robot you will need to install the [OpenTrons app](https://opentrons.com/ot-app) This is trivial for many systems.
+For a Raspberry Pi it is rather more complex as you will need to [install from source](https://github.com/Opentrons/opentrons), but this is beyond the scope of these instructions.

-If you have gone down the Raspberry Pi touchscreen approach, you may want to [https://www.raspberrypi.org/documentation/remote-access/vnc/ connect remotely over VNC] for calibration to allow a larger screen size.
+If you have gone down the Raspberry Pi touchscreen approach, you may want to [connect remotely over VNC](https://www.raspberrypi.org/documentation/remote-access/vnc/) for calibration to allow a larger screen size.

 #### Prerequisites